handmade success

 Inventory is at the core of your business and making sure you have enough, but not too much, will dictate your working capital (how much money you have in your business at any time).
 When you’re dealing with a lot of inventory, the occasional mistake is inevitable, but creating SOPs can ensure mistakes are rare.
 You can create SOPs for:

-Making sure you’re working with the right inventory system will help you streamline your processes, especially as you grow.
+Making sure you’re working with the right inventory system will keep your processes running smoothly, especially as you grow.
 We designed Craftybase to give small business owners like you a tool that would keep you doing what you love, not building spreadsheets.
 If you haven’t started using inventory tracking software or if the inventory tracking software you use isn’t purpose-built for small creators, try Craftybase.

 Most business owners would prefer doing just about anything else in their business than dealing with their accounting (we know - that’s why we created Craftybase!), but with the right software and systems, it can be a breeze!
 Creating SOPs will allow you to go into autopilot when it’s time to do the books and will make it much easier if you decide to outsource to a bookkeeper down the line.
 You can create SOPs for: Reconciling your books